Optimal Offline Dynamic $2,3$-Edge/Vertex Connectivity

 Long paths of bi-connected components can be handled in a way similar to Lemma \ref{lem:bitreeprune}.

-\begin{lemma} Two bi-connected components $C_1$ and $C_2$ with no active vertices that share cut vertex $w$ and only incident to one other cut vertex each, $u$ and $v$ respectively, can be replaced by an edge connecting $u$ and $v$. \end{lemma}
+\begin{lemma} Two bi-connected components $C_1$ and $C_2$ with no active vertices that share cut vertex $w$ and are only incident to one other cut vertex each, $u$ and $v$ respectively, can be replaced by an edge connecting $u$ and $v$, preserving $3$-vertex equivalence. \end{lemma}

-\begin{proof} As there is a path from $u$ to $v$ through these components and $w$, a minimal separating cut in $G$ either removes one of $u$, $v$, or $w$, or has $uv$ on the same side.
+\begin{proof} As there is a path from $u$ to $v$ through these components and $w$, a minimum cut that separates $W$ in $G$ either removes one of $u$, $v$, or $w$, or has $uv$ on the same side.
 In the first case, removing $u$ or $v$ leads to the same cut as none of them are active, while in the second case the edge $uv$ does not cross the cut.
 Since $uv$ is connected by an edge in $H$, in a cut in $H$ they're either on the same side, or one of $u$ or $v$ is removed.
 In either case, an equivalent cut in $G$ can be formed by assigning what remains of $C_1$ and $C_2$ to the same side as any remaining vertex. \end{proof}

 Our final construction can be obtained by applying these routines to the block tree first, then Lemma~\ref{lem:bicompreplace}.